vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 The dispenser contains the soap already mixed with water so foam is coming out of it.
 You don't need to create the foam yourself which saves water, time and soap.

-I have multiple ones around the house in use.
+I have multiple once around the house in use.

 <a href="https://s.click.aliexpress.com/e/_c4c4gh1d" target="_blank">
 <img src="images_kitchen/soap_dispenser2.avif" alt="Battery powered automatic soap dispenser" width="200px"/></a>